2018 Workshops at SummerKeys

 A Word from your Instructor:

 You wake up with a phrase in your head and it just won’t go away.
-Does it belong to a character you are conversing with right now?
+Does it belong to a character who is haunting you right now?
 No?
-Maybe it’s the voice of one lurking deep in your subconscious, but whose story clearly needs to be told.
+Maybe it’s the voice of one lurking deep in your subconscious, hoping to break free and onto the page.
+Your page.
 You labor over every word, demanding of yourself: Is it really the right one?
 Or is there maybe one with more poetry, more subtext, more clarity.

 You don’t fret about using words your reader won’t get because you know they will, but you worry endlessly about using language that is not right for your character.
 After all, you may be their only friend.
 When they tell you things you listen, sometimes hearing their rants late at night when they croon in your ear, expounding and sulking and pleading that you get it.
 You are a writer.